 - Insurance: Warehouses are often associated with a variety of risks, including fire, theft and damage to goods.

-- Security: Warehouse costs also include the cost of security systems and personnel to protect your warehouse and goods.
+- Security: Warehouse costs also include the cost of security systems and personnel to protect your warehouse and your goods.

 The stock transfer in SAP Business One